OpenDataDSL/website/blog/2023-04-05-wealth/index.md

 In the ODSL Web-Portal, the smart time series can be configured calling the script and configure the input and output data.
 The calculation can easily be tested by clicking on the Test Run button before saving the setup.

-Here in this sample we setup the smart time series for the industry portfolio OTHER and the cumulative gain is calculated starting 01-01-1927 investing 1 EUR.
+Here in this sample we setup the smart time series for the industry portfolio OTHER and the cumulative gain is calculated starting 01-01-1927 investing $1.